EmVance1/VanGo/README.md

 - **Profiles**: to customize build profiles or define your own that inherites one of the builtins, you can define the `profile` object.
 All of the following options can be defined globally (same level as `project`) as a default, or inside a subobject of `profile`.

 - Preprocessor definitions can be loaded through the optional `defines` array.
-By default, this array will contain `DEBUG` or `RELEASE` definitions, aswell as `TEST` for test builds.
+By default, this array will contain `VANGO_DEBUG` or `VANGO_RELEASE` definitions, aswell as `VANGO_TEST` for test builds.

 - If you want to precompile a header, just specify the header file relative to `src/` that you want precompiled as shown above (All source files will be assumed to use it).